Litee/quick-mute-chrome-extension/README.md

 ## Features

-* Click extension icon to mute all tabs
-* Mute all tabs except current via icon context menu
+* Click extension icon to switch between three modes: no mute, mute all tabs and "mute all tabs except the current one"

 ## How to install